MaoZiming/papers/ostep/persistence/sun_NFS.md

     - Input: directory file handle and name of a file to look up
     - Output: file handle (or directory) plus its attribute
     - E.x. assume client already has file handle for root dir (`/`) (with **mount protocol**)
+    - Second, you may notice where server interactions occur.
+When the file is opened for the first time, the client-side file system sends a LOOKUP request message.
+Indeed, if a long pathname must be traversed (e.g., /home/remzi/foo.txt), the client would send three LOOKUPs: one to look up home in the directory /, one to look up remzi in home, and finally one to look up foo.txt in remzi.
+    Third, you may notice how each server request has all the information needed to complete the request in its entirety.
+This design point is critical to be able to gracefully recover from server failure, as we will now discuss in more detail; it ensures that the server does not need state to be able to respond to the request.
 - `READ`
     - Input: file handle of the file, along with offset within the file and # of bytes to read
     - `WRITE` is handled similarly